Sean Evans (interviewer): Hot Ones

 Evans is the host of Hot Ones, which he co-created with Chris Schonberger, the General Manager of First We Feast, the former Complex Media property that produces the show.
 Hot Ones tagline is, "It's the show with hot questions, and even hotter wings", and Evans repeats it in the intro to each episode.
 New episodes normally come out Thursdays at 11 a.m.
 ET.

 The idea for Hot Ones sprang from a meeting in which Evans and Schonberger were brainstorming ways to create a fresh take on the celebrity interview.
 In a 2022 Vanity Fair profile about Evans, Schonberger described the initial discussions about a hot wing interview show: "I just thought it was funny ...
 Then we kind of saw this magic happen in the room".
 Evans and Schonberger realized that the concept carried an added feature: the hot sauce helped break down guests' inhibitions and encouraged them to set aside the usual late night TV-style talking points.
 Evans has said, "Celebrity is so unobtainable by definition, you know.
 But what's more common man than dying on hot sauce?"

 The format of the show, which regularly amasses millions of views per episode on YouTube, involves Evans and his guest eating 10 chicken wings, or vegan substitutes, each doused in a different hot sauce that is spicier than the one before it.
 In each season of the show, the lineup of hot sauces changes, with the exception of the eighth wing (Da Bomb Beyond Insanity) and the 10th wing (The Last Dab, a sauce created by Hot Ones and the Brooklyn-based hot sauce company Heatonist).
 The term "the last dab" refers to the show's tradition of Evans and his guest "dabbing" each final wing with an extra dollop of the namesake sauce.

-Evans has interviewed hundreds of celebrities, including Shaquille O'Neal, Conan O'Brien, Ed Sheeran, Justin Timberlake, Cate Blanchett, Billie Eilish, Matt Damon, Kevin Hart, Kristen Stewart, Gordon Ramsay, Jason Bateman, Post Malone, Dua Lipa, Neil deGrasse Tyson, Joji, Scarlett Johansson, Noel Gallagher, Salma Hayek, and Jimmy Kimmel among others.
+Evans has interviewed hundreds of celebrities, including Shaquille O'Neal, Conan O'Brien, Ed Sheeran, Justin Timberlake, Cate Blanchett, Jennifer Lawrence, Billie Eilish, Matt Damon, Kevin Hart, Paul Rudd, Kristen Stewart, Gordon Ramsay, Jason Bateman, Post Malone, Dua Lipa, Neil deGrasse Tyson, Joji, Scarlett Johansson, Noel Gallagher, Salma Hayek, Daniel Radcliffe, Peter Griffin, Donald Duck and Jimmy Kimmel among others.
 Evans' episode, in 2019, with Paul Rudd spawned the meme, "Look at us.
 Who would have thought?
 Not me."